 There are several common areas where students can study, socialize, and watch TV.
-These lounges are furnished as comfortable as possible, and a fireplace enhances the atmosphere in the Guild main lounge.
-Each hall is equipped with televisions and a DVD for use in the main lounges.
+These lounges are furnished as to be as comfortable as possible, and a fireplace enhances the atmosphere in the Guild main lounge.
+Each hall is equipped with televisions, ROKU access, and a DVD for use in the main lounges.
 A recreation room is located in Guild Hall in which there is a billiard table, Ping-Pong table, and soda, juice, candy and snack machines, and a ping-pong table is available for use in the Trinity Hall lobby.